Kalyani Priyadarshan: Commercial success and career progression (2021–present)

 Kalyani had two releases in 2023.
 She first played a Muslim woman who aspires to become a football commentator in Sesham Mike-il Fathima.
 Athira M noted, "Kalyani has put up an earnest performance with her screen presence.
 There is an ease with which she plays Fathima but does seem weighed down by the heavy dialogues in some scenes, thus restricting her as an actor."
 It was a moderate success at the box office.
 She then played an aggressive college student and a trained boxer alongside Joju George in Antony.
 A The New Indian Express critic stated, "Kalyani gets some amazing fight scenes in the first half.
 But, the one-dimensional portrayal of her character doesn't help and it loses connection."
 The film turned out to be a box office average.
 In her only release of 2024, Kalyani reunited with Pranav Mohanlal for the Malayalam film Varshangalkku Shesham, where she played a college student and his ex-lover.
 Latha Srinivasan stated that Kalyani hardly had anything to do.
 The film was a commercial success and emerged as one of the highest grossing Malayalam films of all time.

-Kalyani started 2025 with Lokah Chapter 1: Chandra, opposite Naslen, where she played as Chandra Ananya, who is secretly Kalliyankattu Neeli, a yakshi, and in the film, a superheroine.
+Kalyani started 2025 with Lokah Chapter 1: Chandra, opposite Naslen, where she played as Chandra, who is secretly Kalliyankattu Neeli, a yakshi, and in the film, a superheroine.
 Lokah made the landmark as the first superheroine film in Malayalam and Indian cinema.
-Lokah received positive reviews and became the highest grossing Malayalam film of all time and first highest-grossing Malayalam film of 2025.
+Lokah received positive reviews and became the highest grossing Malayalam film of all time and one of the highest grossing Indian films featuring a female lead, grossing over ₹300 crore.
 Hariprasad Sadanandan from The Week noted, "Kalyani is terrific as Chandra, both in terms of her body language and in the action set-pieces.
 Her performance act as the film's backbone."
-Kalayani became the first Malayalam actress to make ₹200 crore at box office with Lokah.
 She then played a girl whose weird demand leave her lover jilted at their wedding in Odum Kuthira Chaadum Kuthira opposite Fahadh Faasil.
 Both films released a day apart.
 The latter film received negative reviews and was a box-office failure.
-Her chemistry with Fahadh was critised.
+Her chemistry with Fahadh was criticised.
 Anandu Suresh of The Indian Express considered her performance as "struggling in a character that clearly demanded far more than what exists in her artistic tapestry" and stated that she needs to refine her diction and develop "more vocal elasticity" soon, or her current limitations will restrict her to a "narrow range of roles."
 Kalyani will next appear in the Tamil film Genie opposite Ravi Mohan.